Lokesh23001615/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
 Step 1.
+Start

+Step 2.
 Import necessary libraries

-Step 2.
+Step 3.
 Load and preprocess the data (define features and target).

-Step 3.
+Step 4.
 Split the dataset into training and testing sets.

-Step 4.
+Step 5.
 Scale the features using StandardScaler.

-Step 5.
+Step 6.
 Train the SGDRegressor model on the training set.

-Step 6.
+Step 7.
 Evaluate the model on both training and testing sets using MSE or other metrics.

+Step 8.
+End
 ## Program:
 ```
 /*